SAP-archive/aas-transformation-library/README.md

 However, there are a variety of tools that ease the writing process

 ### Expressions
-Expressions are denoted by a `@` at the beginning of the json-key and signify a side-effect during runtime.
+Expressions are bottom-level-objects denoted by a `@` at the beginning of the json-key and signify a side-effect during runtime.
 While those configurations with no expression in their context are just parsed as AAS-JSON, expressions are evaluated with their result determining the structure of the resulting AAS objects.
+Examples include:
+- `@xpath` for evaluation of xPath-Queries
+- `@caexAttributeName` to fetch the attribute name of an element in a AutomationML file.
+Takes a string.
+- `@uaBrowsePath` gets a Node's NodeId by its BrowsePath from a OPC UA nodeset file.
+Takes a list of BrowseNames connected by hierarchical ReferenceTypes.
+- `@uaChildren` takes a BrowsePath (see above) and returns all Nodes that are connected to this node via a hierarchical ReferenceType.
+- Several basic programmatic operations such as `@plus`,`@times`,`@max`,`@negate` or `@and`.

+Please note that Expressions can only be called from within a `@bind`- or `@foreach`-context.

 ### Looping with `@foreach`
 On every level (except for the `aasEnvironmentMapping`) objects can be dynamically generated using this feature.